-Purchasing a home is probably the biggest investment you will ever make.
-Before closing on the house, you will want to know that no individual or entity has a lien or claim to the property.
+Buying a home will likely be the biggest investment you make in your life.
+Before you close, you'll want to know that no individual or entity has a right, claim or lien to the property.

-The title company performs an extensive search on the property's title history.
-The title insurance company can almost always identify any title problems that may arise and have these problems cleared-up before you close on the property.
+The title company searches the title history of the property.
+Through its research, the title insurance company can almost always find any title problems that may arise and clear up these problems prior to closing.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.